 Last month I was able to make one of my favorite summer recipes, Tomato and Feta Greek Dip.
 Our daughter’s class had a play at school, “Zeus’ Family Reunion”.
 The play was a cute little comedy about a family reunion with all of the Greek Gods.
-Claire played Ares, the God of discord and played her part well.
+Claire played Ares, the god of discord and played her part well.
 (I think she may have practiced at home a lot the week before!)
-After the play the students and parents returned to the classroom for a Greek feast.
+After the play, the students and parents returned to the classroom for a Greek feast.

 Simple Tomato and Feta Greek Dip Recipe

-The Tomato and Feta Greek Dip recipe was perfect for the feast.
+The Tomato and Feta Greek Dip recipe was perfect for this feast.
 It is one of my go-to appetizer recipes because it takes only 5 ingredients and you can whip it together in no time!

 This recipe is not only a great dip but we’ve used it on top of Grilled Chicken, in chicken wraps and on top of pasta!
 Some time simple foods and spices together make the best recipes!